nikolays93/bootstrap.templates/README.md

   }
 ]
 ```
-to your composer.json and run `composer update` command.
+to your composer.json and run `composer require nikolays93/bootstraptemplates:dev-master` command.

 And you can use in your project as:
 ```php